-The Automotive Interior Market is estimated to be worth $123.2 billion in 2020 and is projected to reach $153.8 billion by 2025, at a CAGR of 4.5% during the forecast period.
+The Automotive Interior Market is estimated to be worth USD 153.5 billion in 2022 and is projected to reach USD 201.2 billion by 2027, at a CAGR of 5.6% during the forecast period.

 Technological advancements in current automotive interior components, along with the increasing trend of connected and autonomous vehicles, are further expected to drive the automotive interior market.